Chris Rigg: International career

 Rigg has represented England at youth international level.
 He captained England at under-16 level, before being promoted to the under-17 squad while still only fifteen.
 He made his England U18 debut during a 1–1 draw with Belgium in Marbella on 11 October 2023.

 On 2 November 2023, Rigg was included in the England squad for the 2023 FIFA U-17 World Cup.
 He played his first game of the competition as a starter against Iran, winning the game 2–1.
 Rigg came off the bench as a substitute in their next group game against Brazil and then started in the round of sixteen defeat against Uzbekistan.

 On 20 May 2024, Rigg was included in the England squad for the 2024 UEFA European Under-17 Championship.
 He captained the side during the tournament including their quarter-final elimination by Italy.

 On 19 March 2025, Rigg made his England U19 debut as a substitute during a 2–0 2025 UEFA European Under-19 Championship qualification victory over Wales.
+Six days later, on 25 March 2025, he scored his first goal at the under 19-level during the same qualification campaign against Portugal.
+Since making his debut, he has established himself in England's mid-tier youth setups, accumulating 15 appearances and scoring 4 goals.